mykyta-isikov/my-portfolio/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Commit and release

+App uses commitizen and standard-version packages to enforce standard commit structure and automatically generate changelog.

+Run `npm run commit` to initiate commit.

+Run `npm run release` with necessary flags to release a new version.

 ## Further help